RomanMelnychuk/encrypted-file-sharing-system/README.md

 ### 3. ☁️ File Upload and Encryption

-Users can upload files from the **"My Files"** page.
-Files are automatically encrypted using AES.
-The AES key and IV are encrypted using the user's RSA public key before being stored securely.
+Files uploaded from the **"My Files"** page are automatically encrypted using AES.
+The AES key and IV are encrypted with the user's RSA public key and stored securely.

 ![My Files Page](./assets/images/my-files.jpeg)
 *Main view of uploaded files*